Boy or Girl? 34 Old Wives’ Tales for Predicting a Baby’s Sex

 The Bottom Line

-Learning the sex of your baby is an exciting pregnancy milestone, so, understandably, you may be eager to find out!
-To keep your mind occupied while you wait for your 20-week scan or the arrival of your little one, have fun with some of these old wives’ tales to predict the sex of your baby during pregnancy.
+Learning the sex of your baby can be an exciting pregnancy milestone, so, understandably, you may eager for that ultrasound!
+To keep your mind occupied while you wait, have fun with some of these old wives’ tales and tests for sex prediction.

-Though a unique part of our history and storytelling traditions, these myths are now just for fun and entertainment.
+Although a unique part of our history and storytelling traditions, these myths are now used primarily for entertainment.
 Enjoy them!